 Culture shock is something else exchange students have to deal with while they're on their program.
 Depending on the country they're transferred to, it can be a mild or extreme case.
 Moving to a country that's similar culturally—and where you speak the language—will likely be far easier than moving to a country that has vastly different customs and a different language.
 But the sense of achievement after completing an exchange program often outweighs the struggles for many students.

 Exchange students are expected to maintain decent grades, abide by the rules of host families, and follow the laws of host countries.
 Other than that, students are free to safely explore their new home, make friends, and travel to new places with or without their host families.

 Exchanges are facilitated by for-profit companies, charitable organizations, and high schools and universities.
 These programs are rarely free and can cost exchange students hundreds or thousands of dollars.

 Exchange students, either through personal resources or through the entity facilitating the program, are usually expected to obtain travel insurance, spending money, and emergency funds, though this varies by program.
 If you are thinking of participating in an exchange program, be sure to find out the details from the organizer.

-Host families are not generally compensated, although a small stipend may be offered to help them cover the costs of hosting an extra child.
+Host families are required to provide basic needs like food and shelter to their exchange students, but they are not generally compensated.
+Sometimes a small stipend may be offered to help them cover the costs of hosting an extra child.